You’ve shared the good news with family and friends, and maybe even started your baby registry.

 Oversized layerable pieces

-During seasonal weather changes, a nice oversized button down, blazer, or caftan can be a quick solution to days that are hot at their peak but cool in the evenings.
+During seasonal changes in the weather, a nice oversized button-down, blazer, or caftan can be a quickfire solution to days that are hot at their peak and cool in the evenings.

-Opt for something that opens in the front rather than pulling over the head, which can just be left open toward the end of your pregnancy — bonus points for soft, comfortable fabrics with some stretch.
+Opt for something that opens in the front rather than pulling over your head, which can just be left open toward the end of your pregnancy — bonus points for soft, comfortable fabrics with some stretch.

-Your maternity wardrobe: Skip it
+Your maternity wardrobe: skip it!

 Very tight clothing

-Our take: There aren’t any scientific studies connecting tight clothing with pregnancy issues, but it’s likely to be uncomfortable and fall out of favor quickly as the months progress.
+Our take: There are no scientific studies connecting tight clothing with pregnancy issues, but it can be uncomfortable and could fall out of favor quickly as the months progress.

 Fabrics with no give